 Guardians are essential to the success of the Honor Flight Program.
-Without these volunteers we would not be able to carry out the dreams of so many WW II veterans, enabling them to see the memorials built in their honor.
+Without these volunteers we would not be able to carry out the dreams of so many WWII, Korean and Vietnam War veterans, enabling them to see the memorials built in their honor.

 From the moment the veterans are in our hands until we return them to their loved ones at the end of the day, guardians will be asked to treat these heroes as if they are family and ensure that every veteran has a safe, memorable, and rewarding experience.

-It can be submitted via US Postal Service or scanned and emailed to email@example.com.
-If you have any other questions about becoming a Guardian, please contact us at (631)702-2423 or use the Email form on the Contact Page.
+Veterans Applications can be mailed or scanned and emailed to email@example.com.
+If you have any other questions about becoming a guardian, please contact us at (631)702-2423 or use the Email form on the Contact Page.

-Applications can also be picked up in the Human Services Office, Southampton Town Hall, 116 Hampton Road in Southampton.
+Applications can also be picked up in the Community Services Office, Southampton Town Hall, 116 Hampton Road in Southampton.

-Applications can also be picked up in the Human Services Office, Southampton Town Hall, 116 Hampton Road in Southampton, or call (631) 702-2423.
+Applications can also be picked up in the Community Services Office, Southampton Town Hall, 116 Hampton Road in Southampton, or call (631) 702-2423 to have one mailed.